deusExMac/WebScraper/README.md

 Authoring rules in exr files requires basic knowledge of [css selectors] (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and [regular expressions](https://www.regular-expressions.info/).

-Besides rules, exr files can also specify/dioctate other aspects of the extraction process such as how to render/fetch the page, what HTTP headers to use, if and how to interact with the downloaded page before applying the rules etc.
+Besides rules, exr files can also specify/dioctate other aspects of the extraction process such as how to render/fetch the page, what HTTP headers and/or cookies to use, if and how to interact with the downloaded page (e.g. scrolling, filling boxes, clicking etc) before applying the rules etc.

 # .exr files